MicrosoftDocs/win32/desktop-src/Rpc/implementing-input-pipes-on-the-server.md

 ---
 title: Implementing Input Pipes on the Server
-description: To begin sending data to a server, a client calls one of the server's remote procedures. ms.assetid: '6abaa851-41bf-4a03-8d12-cd595d74c8c9'
+description: To begin sending data to a server, a client calls one of the servers remote procedures. ms.assetid: 6abaa851-41bf-4a03-8d12-cd595d74c8c9 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Implementing Input Pipes on the Server